Here's why learning how to ask for money politely is so important:

 For your convenience and ease, I've attached the invoice and payment methods here [insert invoice link].

-Please let me know if any issues arise with the payments or you have any additional questions.
+Please let me know if any issues arise with the payment or you have any additional questions.

 Thanks so much,

-In order to get paid, one of the strongest tactics to use is consistency with email follow-ups.
-This doesn’t mean that you send an email to your clients every day, but a weekly or biweekly email won’t come across poorly.
-Use this template below to send an additional payment reminder email to your client or change it to your discretion.
+In order to get paid, one of the strongest tactics to use is consistency with your follow up email.
+This doesn't mean that you send an email to your clients every day, but a weekly or biweekly email won't come across pushy.
+Use this invoice template below to send an additional payment reminder email to your client or change it to your discretion.

 Email Subject: Friendly Reminder: Invoice [#] One Week Past Due

 Hi [Client Name],

 I hope your week is going well.
-My records indicate that I haven’t received your payment for Invoice [#] of [invoice balance] which is now one week overdue.
+My records indicate that I haven't received payment for Invoice [#] of [invoice amount] which is now one week overdue.
 Would you mind looking into this for me?

 Please let me know if there's someone else I can contact regarding payment, or if there is a system or process that I can make payment easier on your end.

-I’ve attached the invoice here for your convenience [insert invoice link].
+I have attached the invoice for your convenience [insert invoice link].

 If you have any update on when this payment should be received, it would be greatly appreciated.